AnnaSyme/LGtutorial/tutorial.md

 >* Find this workflow, enter the correct input files, and run.
 {: .hands_on}

-From your current Galaxy history, run this workflow with the required input data.

 *Kmer counting results*

 GenomeScope transformed linear plot:

 <img src="images/genomescope.png" alt="Genomescope" width="650"/>